abschmidt6/py-time-slice/README.md

 --  Optimize(!!!)
 --  Fix concave/convex factors
 --  Remove Black Bars from concave and convex modes
---  Add exceptions to Slicer and exception handling to GUI
+--  Add more exceptions to slicer when using listdir or opening files